matsui528/nanopq/docs/source/tutorial.rst

 Optimized PQ (OPQ)
 -------------------

-Optimized Product Quantizaion (OPQ; :class:`nanopq.OPQ`), which is an improved version of PQ, is also available with the same interface as follows.
+Optimized Product Quantization (OPQ; :class:`nanopq.OPQ`), which is an improved version of PQ, is also available with the same interface as follows.

 .. code-block:: python